harness/developer-hub/docs/continuous-integration/use-ci/run-ci-scripts/run-step-settings.md

 :::info

-Depending on the stage's build infrastructure, some settings may be unavailable or optional.
+Depending on the stage's build infrastructure, some settings might be unavailable or optional.
 Settings specific to containers, such as **Set Container Resources**, are not applicable when using the step in a stage with VM or Harness Cloud build infrastructure.

 :::